Skip to content

 I saw a group of contra dancers in 2006 and thought they were having great fun.
 Soon afterward I started contra dancing and have enjoyed ever since.
 Contra dancing is very welcoming to newcomers.
 I have met many other contra dancers in other communities that have weekend dances.
 The live music on Wednesday evenings is enjoyable.

-Donna Baker (At-Large)
+Donna Baker (Treasurer)

 I have great childhood memories of folk dancing at Girl Scout camp, and have been doing international folk dancing with AIFD.
 My sister is an avid dancer and on one of her visits to Austin, we decided to see what dance opportunities Austin had to offer.
 I think we went to 11 dance events that week and in the process discovered that we really liked English Country Dancing.
 It was fun, easy enough that even newcomers could enjoy it, the people were friendly, and the music was beautiful.
 Was barely getting my feet wet when the pandemic hit, so am really looking forward to being able to dance in person again.